 for any remedy offered.
 Notice to a member of a Board decision on these matters must be in writing, include reasons for the action of the Board and the writing must be sent by first class mail.
 Upon failure of the affected member to remedy a specified problem to the Board’s satisfaction within the stated time period, the member will be sent a written notice by first class mail of the action taken by the Board to expel the member.
 This notice to expel will further inform the member that if he or she wishes to object to the expulsion, he or she may do so by arguing to the Board of Directors, either orally or in writing, provided that these arguments be presented not less than 30 days after mailing of the written notice.
 Action taken by the Board following this argument will be final; or

 5.3 to inform the member that specific Center privileges have been withdrawn.
 If the Board elects this remedy, notice of this sanction must be sent by first class mail and the reasons for the sanction explained.
-An)’ Board decision to withdraw specific Center privileges will be final subject only to reconsideration after the member has taken action that assures the Board that the problem will not recur.
+Any Board decision to withdraw specific Center privileges will be final subject only to reconsideration after the member has taken action that assures the Board that the problem will not recur.

 SECTION 7.
 DISCIPLINE OF JUNIOR AND TEMPORARY MEMBERS: